awsdocs/amazon-sagemaker-developer-guide/doc_source/cdf-training.md

 ## Using CSV Format<a name="cdf-csv-format"></a>

 Many Amazon SageMaker algorithms support training with data in CSV format\.
 To use data in CSV format for training, in the input data channel specification, specify **text/csv** as the [ `ContentType`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Channel.html#SageMaker-Type-Channel-ContentType)\.
 Amazon SageMaker requires that a CSV file does not have a header record and that the target variable is in the first column\.
 To run unsupervised learning algorithms that don't have a target, specify the number of label columns in the content type\.
 For example, in this case **'content\_type=text/csv;label\_size=0'**\.
+For a complete example that uses CSV format see [Breast Cancer Prediction](https://github.com/aws/amazon-sagemaker-examples/blob/master/introduction_to_applying_machine_learning/breast_cancer_prediction/Breast%20Cancer%20Prediction.ipynb)\.

 ## Using RecordIO Format<a name="cdf-recordio-format"></a>